Managerial economics: Consumer decision making (Theories and Biases)

 In order to successfully make organisational decisions, management must have an understanding of consumer behaviour and decision-making.
 Consumer behaviour relates to buying, using and selling goods, services, time and ideas by decision-making units.

-Rational Choice Theory
+Rational choice theory

 Rational Choice Theory is a decision-making theory, also known as the law-and-economics theory, which applies the assumption that people will try and maximise their outcomes, have well-defined preferences and are consistently rational decision-makers.
 This theory develops on the Economic Man Theory, which assumed that people respond to stimuli (external factors) to generate a response (outcome).
 Rational Choice Theory builds on this theory by understanding that the consumer is an information processing decision-maker, however, it fails to incorporate psychological literature and empirical findings on the psychology of human-behaviour.

 Rational Choice Theory makes the following assumptions: